Entorrhizomycetes: Evolution

 Molecular phylogeny place Entorrhizomycetes as either a sister group to Basidiomycota or a sister group to Dikarya as a whole.
 Entorrhizomycetes share many traits with basidiomycetes such as dikaryotic vegetative mycelium, fibrillate cell walls, hyphal septa with a tripartite profile, and similarities in the spindle pole body.
 Bauer et al. speculated that the teliospore tetrad in entorrhizomycetes might represent the ancestral state of dikaryan meiosporangia.
 This is based on the observation that the septa in the tetrads have pores, and that the tetrad compartments germinate into hyphae terminating in propagules.
 The basidial cells separated by pored septa in basidiomycete phragmobasidia represent meiospores that in turn release vegetative propagules (that are usually characterised as basidiospores).
 It is possible that an ancestral structure similar to the teliospore tetrad evolved into phragmobasidia which in turn evolved into holobasidia on multiple occasions during the transition from water-dispersal to air-dispersal.
 If entorrhizomycetes are sister to Dikarya, it is also possible that the teliospore tetrad is homologous to the meiospore tetrads of early-diverging ascomycetes.

 The stem age of the Entorrhizomycota has been estimated to approximately 560 Mya during the late Neoproterozoic era.
 Divergence between Talbotiomycetales and Entorrhizales is estimated to approximately 50 Mya, and divergence between Entorrhiza and Juncorrhiza is estimated to approximately 42 Mya.
 Both Entorrhiza and Juncorrhiza underwent a major radiation during the Oligocene and Miocene epochs.
 Given that these divergence estimates are incongruent or only slightly congruent with the estimated stem ages of the host plant lineages, and incongruence in the co-phylogeny between Entorrhizales and host plants, host-shift speciation is more likely to have occurred than co-speciation during these divergences and the radiation of Entorrhizales.

 Entorrhizomycetes have much lower number of species and more limited host range than their estimated age would indicate.
 One possible explanation is that many lineages have gone extinct along with their hosts during mass extinction events in the past.
 Another explanation is that much of the diversity in this phylum remains undiscovered.
-The latter explanation is supported by the fact that host plants don't show any aboveground symptoms of infection, and there might be species that don't cause galls on their hosts.
+The latter explanation is supported by the fact that host plants show no aboveground symptoms of infection, and there may be species that do not cause galls on their hosts.